Twin blasts leave nine injured in Jammu two days ahead of Rahul Gandhi-led Yatra's arrival | Law-Order

 The terror attack comes at a time when security agencies in the region are on high alert in the wake of the ongoing Bharat Jodo Yatra of the Congress and the upcoming Republic Day celebrations.

+On Friday night, a police official said, one of their personnel was injured in a blast underneath a dumper at Bajalta on the Narwal-Sidhra bypass.

+The cause of the explosion, which took place around 11.30 pm on Friday, is being investigated, he said, adding that the dumper had been stopped by a police party for checking at Bajalta.

-Jammu and Kashmir Lt Governor Manoj Sinha strongly condemned the incident and directed agencies to take urgent steps to nab the culprits.
+On Saturday, Jammu and Kashmir Lt Governor Manoj Sinha strongly condemned the twin blasts at Narwal and directed agencies to take urgent steps to nab the culprits.

-He said the whole area was immediately cleared of the people but in the meantime another blast occurred 50 metres away, causing minor injuries to one more person who was also shifted to hospital.
+He said the whole area was immediately cleared of people but in the meantime, another blast occurred 50 metres away, causing minor injuries to one more person who was also shifted to hospital.

-However, a total of nine persons were brought with splinter injuries to Government Medical College (GMC) hospital following the blasts.
+However, a total of nine people were brought with splinter injuries to the Government Medical College hospital following the blasts.

 The Bharat Jodo Yatra entered J-K's Kathua district on Thursday evening via Punjab and is camping in Chadwal, about 70 km from here.
 After a day's break on Saturday, the yatra, which commenced from Kanyakumari on September 7, is scheduled to resume from Hiranagar on Sunday and reach Jammu on January 23.